 "Our classes in the licensure programs are designed for teaching and learning for understanding with active in-depth learning activities and emphasis on authentic performance in field based settings."

-Millsaps has earned national accreditation from the Council for the Accreditation of Educator Preparation (CAEP) by demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
+Millsaps College has earned national accreditation from the Council for the Accreditation of Educator Preparation (CAEP) by demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
 Our excellence is demonstrated by the performance data found here.